John J. Glennon: Racial segregation

 Glennon opposed racial integration in the city's Catholic schools, colleges, and universities.
 During the early 1940s, many local priests, especially the Jesuits, challenged the segregationist policies at the city's Catholic schools.
 The St. Louis chapter of the Midwest Clergy Conference on Negro Welfare, formed locally in 1938, pushed the all-female Webster College in Webster Groves, Missouri, to integrate first.
 However, in 1943, Glennon blocked the enrollment of a young black woman at the college by speaking privately with the Kentucky-based superior of the Sisters of Loretto, which staffed the college.

-When approached directly by pro-integration priests, Glennon called the integration plan a "Jesuit ploy," and quickly transferred one of the complaining priests away from his mission at an African-American parish.
+When approached directly by pro-integration priests, Glennon called the integration plan a "Jesuit ploy," and quickly transferred one of the complaining priests away from his mission at an African-American Catholic parish.
 The Pittsburgh Courier, an African-American newspaper with national circulation, discovered Glennon's intervention and ran a front-page feature on the Webster incident.
-In response, Reverend Claude Heithaus a professor of classical archaeology at Saint Louis University (SLU), delivered an angry sermon, accusing his own institution of immoral behavior in its segregation policies.
-SLU began admitting African American students that summer when its president, Reverend Patrick Holloran, managed to secure approval from the reluctant Glennon.
+In response, Fr Claude Heithaus, a professor of classical archaeology at Saint Louis University (SLU), delivered an angry sermon accusing his own institution of immoral behavior in its segregation policies.
+SLU began admitting African-American students that summer when its president, Fr Patrick Holloran, managed to secure approval from the reluctant Glennon.